MicrosoftDocs/bot-docs/articles/bot-service-encryption.md

 To rotate a customer-managed encryption key, you must update the Azure Bot Service resource to use the new URI for the new key (or new version of the existing key).

 Because re-encryption with the new key occurs asynchronously, ensure the old key remains available so that data can continue to be decrypted; otherwise, your bot could stop working.
-You should retain the old key for at least 1 week.
+You should retain the old key for at least one week.

 ### Revoke access to customer-managed keys